novy213/todo/README.md

 Todo - an application that allows us to create projects and add tasks to them.<br>
 The application consists of 2 modules (server part and user part).<br>
 The server part is made in the php Yii2 framework and the user part in the WPF framework, application uses rest Api.<br>
+### Data range:
+User: each user will have the following fields:<br>
+- login
+- password
+- name
+- last name
+Project: each project will consist of the following data:
+- id
+- project name
+Task: each task will have:
+- id
+- task description
 ### Functions:
 1. Login/Registration
 2. Creating projects